Entrepreneurial Action: How to Put it Into (Your Teaching) Practice?

 • let students think about what can happen with the dissertation, project, end result ... when the course unit is over.
 Include that aspect in the assignment and in the assessment;

 • if your course unit includes an entrepreneurship project, consult the Vlajo Small Business Project.
 That includes a handbook, coaching, a competition and a bank account if needed.
+See if the STEP-UP program from Unizo is suitable for your students.
+In a safe environment, they are given the opportunity to start a business, supported by an inspiration kit and coaching.

 How to Give Entrepreneurship and Entrepreneurial Spirit a Substantive Place in Your Course Units?